 - Applicants for whom English is a second language are required to submit scores from the TOEFL exam

-- A non-refundable application fee of $80 payable by check to the Icahn School of Medicine at Mount Sinai or directly on EMBARK by credit card
+- A non-refundable application fee of $80 payable by check to the Icahn School of Medicine at Mount Sinai or directly on our Online Admissions System by credit card

 All applicants must have a Bachelor's Degree from a recognized university or college, show evidence of satisfactory preparation in quantitative subject areas, and have an acceptable academic record.

 Fall August 1 for all Domestic Students